MrKrishnaAgarwal/Swags-for-Developers/README.md

 - [DocsGPT](https://docsgpt.ai/) : Make meaningful contributions by improving the documentation or creating new guides or by improving the existing UI/UX or designing a new feature.
 Your contributions could earn you a stylish new T-shirt as a token of our appreciation.
 For more details and contributing check this [Repo](https://github.com/arc53/DocsGPT/blob/main/HACKTOBERFEST.md)

+[devRant](https://devrant.com/free-stickers) : Get 30 ++'s on a single rant you've posted to devRant to receive 3 free high-quality devRant laptop stickers!
+Or post an awesome rant that gets over 750 ++'s to receive a free devRant squishy stress ball!.

 ## G

 ---